Methanosarcina: Role in the Permian–Triassic extinction event

 It was hypothesized that Methanosarcina's methane production may have been one of the causes of the Permian–Triassic extinction event.
 It is estimated that 70% of shell creatures died from ocean acidification, due to over-populated Methanosarcina.
 A study conducted by Chinese and American researchers supports that hypothesis.
 Using genetic analysis of about 50 Methanosarcina genomes, the team concluded that the microbe likely acquired the ability to efficiently consume acetate using acetate kinase and phosphoacetyl transferase roughly 240 ± 41 million years ago, about the time of the extinction event 252 million years ago.
 The genes for these enzymes may have been acquired from a cellulose-degrading bacterium via gene transfer.
+Gene transfer plays an important role in the adaption of Methanosarcina species to their respective environment, with genomes of some species containing up to 31% of genes acquired via gene transfer such as Methanosarcina mazei.

 The scientists concluded that these new genes, combined with widely available organic carbon deposits in the ocean and a plentiful supply of nickel, allowed Methanosarcina populations to increase dramatically.
 Under their theory, this led to the release of abundant methane as waste.
 Then, some of the methane would have been broken down into carbon dioxide by other organisms.
 The buildup of these two gases would have caused oxygen levels in the ocean to decrease dramatically, while also increasing acidity.
 Terrestrial climates would simultaneously have experienced rising temperatures and significant climate change from the release of these greenhouse gases into the atmosphere.
 It is possible the buildup of carbon dioxide and methane in the atmosphere eventually caused the release of hydrogen sulfide gas, further stressing terrestrial life.
 The team's findings were published in the Proceedings of the National Academy of Sciences in March 2014.

 The microbe theory's proponents argue that it would better explain the rapid, but continual, rise of carbon isotope level in period sediment deposits than volcanic eruption, which causes a spike in carbon levels followed by a slow decline.
 The microbe theory suggests that volcanic activity played a different role - supplying the nickel which Methanosarcina required as a cofactor.
 Thus, the microbe theory holds that Siberian volcanic activity was a catalyst for, but not the primary cause of the mass extinction.